 Figure A.2-1 Encoding of SN id as an octet string

-The coding of the digits of MCC and MNC shall be done according to TS 24.301 [9].
+The coding of the digits of MCC and MNC shall be done according to MFA TS 24.301 [9].

 The input key Key shall be equal to the concatenation CK || IK of CK and IK.

+When deriving a KASME from the MSK as a result of successful EAP authentication procedure, the 256 most significant bits of the MSK shall be used as the KASME.

 A.3 KeNB derivation function

 When deriving a KeNB from KASME and the uplink NAS COUNT in the UE and the MME the following parameters shall be used to form the input S to the KDF.